Towards the non-perturbative cosmological bootstrap: Conclusion and future directions

 The study of QFT in time-dependent background geometries is a formidable challenge.
 In general, the best one can do is to study weakly coupled theories using perturbation theory.
 In fact, even free QFT can be intractable if the background spacetime is not sufficiently symmetric.
 A maximally symmetric spacetime like de Sitter opens the opportunity for a non-perturbative treatment inspired by conformal bootstrap methods.
-The present work is a humble first step in this exploration.
+The present work is a humble first step towards a non-perturbative treatment of QFT in rigid dS$_{d+1}$ utilizing the conformal bootstrap ideology.

+The main toolbox of this work is the Hilbert space decomposition derived from first principles in section~\ref{sec:QFT in dS Pre}.
+In section~\ref{sec: Bulk two-point function}, we make use of the resolution of the identity operator in eq.~\reef{completeKPre} to recover the \toolazy decomposition of the \textit{bulk two-point function} with a positive spectral density.
+The spectral density carries information about the bulk-boundary expansion spelled out in section~\ref{2ptLateTime}.
+In sections~\ref{sec:two-point sphere}, we find an equivalent \textit{inversion formula} for spectral density by analytic continuation from the sphere.
+Through this inversion formula, one can find the spectral density of a theory such as free scalar field or bulk CFT and explore their boundary operator content -- see section~\ref{sec:ExampleInversion}.

+The dS boundary four-point functions admit a partial wave expansion.
+The coefficients of this expansion satisfy positivity conditions due to the unitarity of the bulk theory.
+This has been shown in section~\ref{sec:FPF}.
+We illustrate the concept of partial wave coefficients by explicitly calculating them in Generalized Free Field theory and to the first order of perturbation theory for $\lambda \phi^4$ interaction.
+Along the way, it turns out that the local terms are unavoidable for a unitary Mean Field Theory.
+Finally, we focus on two-dimensional de Sitter spacetime and find non-trivial bounds for partial wave coefficients in a particular setting as a \textit{proof-of-concept}.

 Clearly, there are many open questions left for the future.
 Let us list some of them:

 \begin{itemize} \item The {\bf Hilbert space} of a QFT in dS$_{d+1}$ must decompose in unitary irreducible representations of $SO(d+1,1)$.
-It is important to better understand what type of irreps actually appear for generic interacting QFTs.
 There are two concrete cases where this question can certainly be answered using group theory.
 The first is CFT in dS where one should be able to decompose conformal multiplets of $SO(d+1,2)$ into irreps of $SO(d+1,1)$, as we illustrated in appendix \ref{Sec:DiscreteSeries} for the case of dS$_2$.
 The second is free QFT in dS where one should be able to decompose the Fock space into irreps of $SO(d+1,1)$.
 In this case, it would also be interesting to study the effect of perturbative interactions on the structure of the Hilbert space.
 We hope to return to this question in the near future.